Denny Mundee

 Dennis William John Mundee (born 10 October 1968) is an English former professional footballer who made 100 appearances for both Bournemouth and Brentford in the Football League as a utility player.
 He is a cult hero amongst the Brentford supporters and is remembered chiefly for 'The Twiddle', a step over move copied from Glenn Roeder.

 Career

 Early years

 Mundee began his career in youth football in Swindon and represented the town's schoolboy team.
 Mundee was offered a two-year apprenticeship deal worth £5,000 by Harry Redknapp (manager of Third Division club Bournemouth), but he instead decided to sign for top-flight club Queens Park Rangers.
 Mundee's father kept the details of the Bournemouth transfer fee secret from his son, to help the young Mundee make a decision based on which club felt best for him and not influenced by money.
 Mundee failed to make a first team appearance for Rangers and moved to hometown Third Division club Swindon Town in August 1986, turning professional.
-He again failed to make an appearance and after his release, he dropped into non-League football and joined Southern League Premier Division club Salisbury.
+He made 40 reserve and youth team appearances during the 1986–87 season and after his release he dropped into non-League football to join Southern League Premier Division club Salisbury.